 My short bio

-Mike Ghouse is a Speaker, thinker, author, newsmaker, organizer, pluralist, and an interfaith wedding officiant.
+Mike Ghouse is a Speaker, thinker, author, newsmaker, organizer, pluralist, and interfaith wedding officiant.
 He offers pluralistic solutions on issues of the day to the media, policymakers, and organizations.
-His personal mission is to open people’s hearts, minds, and souls towards each other.
+His personal mission is to open people’s hearts, minds, and souls toward each other.

 He is driven by the idea of Pluralism, that is if we can learn to “Respect the otherness of the others” and accept the God-given uniqueness of each one of us, then conflicts fade and solutions emerge.
 Indeed, this is his definition of pluralism.

 Mike is an effective communicator.
 His speeches, commentaries, press releases, articles, messages, and discussions are appreciated for common-sense clarity.
-Given the background in publishing newspaper, producing radio & tv talk shows, and commenting on national tv, he has excelled in building relations with the community, public, media, and the government.
+Given his background in publishing newspapers, producing radio & tv talk shows, and commenting on national tv, he has excelled in building relations with the community, public, media, and the government.